DataLinkX/DataLinkX.github.io/content/research.md

 We aim to make new scientific findings by developing machine learning and statistical methods that summarize information from data and prior knowledge.
-We currently focus on new methods for **(1)** biological multi-omics data — (sc)RNA-seq, ChIP-seq, xWAS and more — to explore the mechanisms underlying complex phenotypes such as agronomic traits, diseases and tumors; and **(2)** multimodal data, including time-series, spatial and network data, integrating information across dimensions to identify key features related to response.
+We currently focus on new methods for **(1)** biological multi-omics data — (sc)RNA-seq, ChIP-seq, xWAS and more — to explore the mechanisms underlying complex phenotypes such as agronomic traits, diseases and tumors; and **(2)** multimodal data, including time-series, spatial and network data, to integrate information from multiple dimensions to identify key features related to response.

 ## Research Interests